 A copy of the organisation’s most recent Annual Report (if applicable) accompanies this application.

-An Associate shall be entitled to the benefits specified on thes website here on the page titled ‘Joining the BSA as an Associate’, but Associate Membership shall not confer membership, nor any of the rights of membership except as specified on the webpage.
+An Associate shall be entitled to the benefits specified on the BSA’s website here on the page titled ‘Joining the BSA as an Associate’, but Associate Membership shall not confer membership, nor any of the rights of membership except as specified on the webpage.
 In the very unlikely event of the Association winding up, Associates would not be entitled to any share of any surplus that might exist, nor would they be asked to contribute to any deficit.

 The organisation undertakes that, if admitted, and so long as it remains an Associate, it will –